protocolbuffers/protobuf/CSHARP-README.txt

   IEnumerable.
 As an aside, this becomes a pain when trying to create "the read-only version of this list, whose type I don't know but I know it's a List<something>".
-Oh for mumble types.
+Oh for mumble types. o Nested types always end up under a "Types" static class which is merely present to avoid name clashes. o FileDescriptor.FindByName has been made generic to allow simple type-safe searching for any nested type.